pranjal-garg/time-capsule-backend/readme.md

 - **Cloud Deployed**: Hosted on Railway for easy access
 - **In-Memory Storage**: Simple ArrayList-based storage for development/testing
 - **Spring Boot**: Built with Spring Boot framework for easy setup and deployment
+- **Mobile Ready**: Designed to work seamlessly with the Flutter mobile application

 ## 🚀 API Endpoints